thottiamrp/modernweb-2019dec9/Labs/Ch07-ClientAPIs/1scripts/README.md

 1. Create a new file `JSpractice.html`.

-1. Type html and choose the template that has the white box with dotted underline.
+1. Type html and choose the html:5 emmet abreviation

 1. Notice:
     * that the title tag is highlighted - type JSPractice.